mashaped/docs/en/docs/sdk/golang/send_file_by_upload.md

-# How to create a group
+# How to send a message with an attachment

 ### Installation